-The U.N. and the United States have said that the violent campaign that left more than 1,000 dead and forced nearly 700,000 Rohingya to flee to safety in Bangladesh amounted to ethnic cleansing.
+The U.N. and the United States have said that the violent campaign that left thousands dead and forced nearly 700,000 Rohingya to flee to safety in Bangladesh amounted to ethnic cleansing.
 The Myanmar government has denied that soldiers committed most of the violence and defended the operation as a counterinsurgency against terrorists.

 The U.N.
 General Assembly adopted a resolution in December asking Guterres to appoint an envoy and calling on the Myanmar government to allow access for aid workers, ensure the return of all refugees, and grant full citizenship to the stateless Rohingya, whom Myanmar considers illegal immigrants from Bangladesh.

 Khin Maung Swe, chairman of the National Democracy Force, a political party formed in 2010 as a breakaway faction of the NLD, noted a change in attitude by the government, which previously refused to allow a U.N.-mandated commission into the country to investigate the situation in Rakhine.